Italian Pasta Salad

 Instructions

 - Bring a large pot of salted water to a boil.
-Cook your pasta according to the package directions until just al dente (firm to the bite).
+Cook the pasta according to the package directions until al dente.

-- Drain the cooked pasta and immediately rinse under cold water to stop the cooking process and cool it down.
-Set aside.
+- Drain the pasta and rinse under cold water until completely cooled.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.